 The inspector should also advise you of Ofsted’s privacy notice, the requirement to inform parents of the inspection, what paperwork will be required (see paragraph 59 of the Early Years Inspection Handbook), and the general arrangements for the inspection.

-Don’t miss part 2 of this blog where Rebecca will be looking at the format of the inspection day itself.
-In the meantime, you can now watch Rebecca’s latest webinar on ‘The Return of Ofsted: Are you ready?’ available for Kinderly members.
+You can now watch Rebecca’s latest webinar on ‘The Return of Ofsted: Are you ready?’ available for Kinderly members.
 Not a Kinderly member?
 That’s okay – you can subscribe for less than £2 per week to access all of our early years CPD-accredited webinars and micro-courses.

 About Rebecca